crookedlungs/pmd-utilities/docs/README.md

 ---

+## Note:

+These docs are very much still a work in progress!

+---

 ## ✨ Features

 - Useful helper functions for common problems including:
 - String capitalization
 - Simple date parsing from `MMDDYYYY`
 - Name splitting and merging (with optional formatting)
 - Array manipulation: find, remove, update, filter, and more
 - Currency and taxes
+- Helpers for working with images.
 - Async function helpers
 - Simple auth helpers
 - Better `fetch` implementation.
+- Better `switch` implementation.
+- Rust-like safety integration.

 ---